Frequently Asked Questions -

 Yes, but you still need to Register with SOOJ.
 In addition, there may be a small 'Day Use Fee' to help defray the costs of the festival.

 Glad you asked!
-The best way to help is to fully participate, or even lead a camp in the 'Tribes' program.
+The best way to help is to be willing to take on a responsibility and fulfill it througout the festival.
 In addition, if you have specific skills or area you would like to help, just let us know via email or as a comment when you register.
-We especially need help on the day before and the morning before the festival to help set up the auditorium and to assist others in setting up their tents.
-We also need daily help in the 'sound booth' at each day's Main Sessions.
+We especially need help on the day before and the morning before the festival to help set up the conference center and to assist others in setting up their tents.
+We also need daily help to assist in keeping the conference center tidy and helping to organize the group meal.
+If you have audio-visual experience, you can also help us in the sound booth' at each day's Main Sessions.

 Each day's evening meal is 'theme' based, i.e. - 'American Food', 'Mexican Food', 'Soups', etc. Just bring something that fits the theme.
 Always try to bring enough for yourself and a few others.

 Yes.
-After 16 years hosting SOOJ in locales that were hundreds of miles away from their home in East Texas, the founders found someone to host an SOOJ-type Sukkot festival at the same location in Missouri, and they took a year off.
-They, along with the Ami Yisrael Fellowship, are now hosting SOOJ somewhat closer to home here in East Texas.
+After 16 years hosting SOOJ in locales that were hundreds of miles away from their home in East Texas, the founders decided to host a festival closer to where those in their fellowship live.

 Yes.
 Lake Bob Sandlin is an great place to go fishing and water-skiing.
 There is a boat ramp at Camp Shiloh that is free to use.
 Note that SOOJ does not host any lake activites.